Presbytery Assembly

 PTF Stated Assembly

-Our November 8th Presbytery Assembly will be HYBRID, via Zoom and in-person at the First Presbyterian Church of Fort Lauderdale.
-It will be no more than two hours in length.
+Our May 16th Presbytery Assembly will be no more than two hours in length.
 All PTF Minister members, Ruling Elder Commissioners, and guests are welcome to register and attend.
-CLERKS – Please note this year’s Parity Report for this year’s Commissioner allotment.
-Registration deadline is on Wednesday, November 5th.
+CLERKS – Please note the Parity Report for you church’s Commissioner allotment.
+Registration will open April 13, 2026.

 For more info, contact sandra@vibrantpresbytery.org or 954-785-2220.